-At any point or time during student's enrollment, he/she may be subject to a random drug screen.
+At any point or time during enrollment, the student may be subject to a random drug screen.
 The Dean and/or Director of the program will establish the number of random screening samples.
 The selection will be made from all currently enrolled students using a statistically random procedure.
 After being notified of their selection, students will report to the designated Drug Screen Company or Laboratory at the designated time and place.
-The same procedural steps outlined in Section IV Student Drug Screen Procedure will be used.
 The fee for the random screen will be paid by the student.